 -

-This is a monthly newsletter of St. Gregory Church in Chicago titled "The Gregorian," dated October 16, 1938.
+The Gregorian (October, 1938) This is a monthly newsletter of St. Gregory Church in Chicago titled "The Gregorian," dated October 16, 1938.
 The layout includes a header on top with the newsletter's title in a prominent font, flanked by two decorative lines.
 Below this, the page is divided into two columns of text.

 The left column, under the heading "HIGH MASSES FOR THE WEEK," lists the schedule of masses for each day of the week, from Monday, October 17, to Sunday, October 23.
 It mentions specific types of masses such as Requiem masses and High Mass in honor of Our Sorrowful Mother, some with associated names, indicating masses dedicated to particular individuals or societies within the church.